albello1/OSIRIS/README.md

 Official repository for the paper:

-**A Unified Generative and Discriminative Model for Interpreting Multimodal and Incomplete Datasets**
+**Interpretable Generative and Discriminative Learning for Multimodal and Incomplete Clinical Data**
 *Submitted to Information Fusion (under review)*

 ---